indrabasak/springfox-ui-from-json-example/README.md

 ```

 ### Swagger JSON File
-The `swagger.json` file containing the JSON definition is located under
+A `swagger.json` file containing the JSON definition is located under
 `resources/config` folder.
 The location of the file can be changed by
 modifying `swagger.json.location` property in `application.yml` file.

 ### Swagger Controller
-You need a custom controller to fullfill the following requests from
+A custom controller the following endpoints to meet all the requests from
 `swagger-ui.html`:

 1. `/swagger-resources` endpoint which returns a JSON string representing a